Dasylirion Wheeleri Care: How To Grow Desert Spoon

 These plants are sun-loving and native to hot climates.
 Therefore, it’s best to grow the common sotol shrub in full sun.
 They can tolerate partial sun as well.
 The plant is hardy in USDA Zones 8-11.
 They prefer higher temperatures but will show some heat stress above 100°F. The plants cannot stand very long periods of frost.

-They should be grown in areas where the temperature doesn’t go below 0°F in winters.
+They should be grown in areas where the temperature doesn’t go below 0°F in winter.
 Consistent exposure to these temperatures can kill a plant.
-Since it’s difficult to grow indoors, you may want to drape a frost blanket of some kind over the plant if sub freezing temperatures persist.
+Since it’s difficult to grow indoors, you may want to drape a frost blanket of some kind over the plant if sub-freezing temperatures persist.

 Water & Humidity

 This plant is drought-tolerant and prefers dry conditions so it has little watering needs.
 Give it 1 inch of water per week upon establishment.
-You may have to water regularly but during extended drought in hot summers.
+You may have to water regularly but during an extended drought in hot summers.
 After establishment, don’t apply extra water.
-Avoid watering the crown as that may result in root rot.
-During winters you can reduce the frequency of watering even further.
-Most of the time natural precipitation is enough for this plant.
+Avoid watering the crown, as that may result in root rot.
+During winter, you can reduce the frequency of watering even further.
+Most of the time, natural precipitation is enough for this plant.